niconerd-zz/extensions/README.md

 ### Updating an extension

 If you are updating an extension that is already in use by the general public, you will need to update the version number.
+The Version should follow the [Semantic Versioning](http://semver.org/) standard.
+The initial public release will always be `1.0.0`.
+From there the major, minor, and patch versions will be incremented with each release, depending on what type of change was made in the update.

 You should alter the version as it appears in the plugin header:
  ```
   * Version: 1.0.1
  ```